isunjn/serene/USAGE.md

 ### Homepage layout

-- By default, homepage displays markdown content of your `myblog/content/_index.md`

-- You can change `homepage_layout` in `config.toml` from `about` to `list`, then the blog post list will be displayed directly in the homepage
+- You can change the layout of the homepage by using the `homepage_layout` in `config.toml`

+  - `about`: displays markdown content of your `myblog/content/_index.md`
+  - `list`: the whole post list, can be categorized
+  - `recent`: only a few recent posts

 ## Writing